beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 [[pagebreak]]
 ## `strlen()` {#man-strlen}

-Returns the length of a string.
+Returns the length of a string

 ### Synopsis {.unnumbered .unlisted}